 Trips and Extra-Curricular Activities

 There are trips and residential visits which have recently included the chance to complete work experience in Spain, visit the Hadron Collider in Switzerland or Rome for a historical tour.
 In the summer of 2016 students had the opportunity to visit Berlin or take part in the World Challenge to Kruger Coast in Africa.
-In 2018, students are taking part in a residential to Amsterdam and the World Challenge is a four week expedition to China.
+We also offer students the opportunity to take part in several residential trips to Amsterdam for example, as well as a three-week expedition through the World Challenge including Africa, China and Tanzania.
 Year 12 have an Induction trip to London where they have a variety of places to visit, see a musical and visit Oxford.
 In Year 12 students visit the University of Nottingham for a taster day and lectures to explore their next steps.

 Additional trips include; plays for English Language and Literature, a Geography residential to Lulworth, Hardwick Hall and the National Space Centre.